Effects of pornography: Sexual scripting

-Pornography research is greatly influenced by script theory.
-Originally proposed by researcher Silvan Tomkins, script theory proposes that behavior is a series of "scripts," or programs in order to achieve a goal.
-These scripts provide meaning for specific behaviors in relation to a goal or desire.
+Pornography research is greatly influenced by Script Theory.
+Originally proposed by researcher Silvan Tomkins, Script Theory proposes that behavior is a series of "scripts", or programs in order to achieve a goal.
+These scripts provide meaning for specific patterns, actions or behaviors that an individual does in certain contexts of achieving that goal.
 In 1986, Simon and Gagnon applied script theory to sexuality research, asserting that sexual scripts fall under a category of cultural scripts to regulate sexual behaviors.
-Modern research has applied this concept to work with pornography, and specifically how pornography may influence sexual scripts and behaviors.
-Some studies argue that pornography functions as a sexual script, cluing people in to certain signals and behaviors and influencing their own sexual behaviors in later encounters.